Suriya Evans-Pritchard Jayanti: Ukraine

-Jayanti served as the Energy Unit Chief at the U.S. Embassy in Kyiv from 2018 to 2020.
-During that time, she led U.S. engagement in the Ukrainian energy sector under the direction of Ambassador Marie Yovanovitch.
+Jayanti served as the Energy Unit Chief at the U.S. Embassy in Kyiv from 2018 to 2020 during the tenure of Ambassador Marie Yovanovitch.
+During that time, she led U.S. engagement in the Ukrainian energy sector.
 This included working to instill and reinforce corporate governance and anti-corruption measures at Ukraine's state-owned natural gas monopoly, Naftogaz.
 She was responsible for negotiating on behalf of the U.S. on Ukrainian gas sector reforms, particularly the unbundling of Naftogaz, and oversaw for the U.S. issues including gas transit negotiations between Naftogaz and Russia's Gazprom.
+She also worked to stop the Nord Stream 2 natural gas pipeline, a project which then President Donald Trump opposed.

 In 2018, Naftogaz became the target of plans by Lev Parnas and Igor Fruman, who wanted to remove the CEO Andriy Kobolyev so a replacement might support their business ambitions in the Ukrainian gas sector.
 In this effort, they enlisted the help of Rudy Giuliani.
 Former Secretary of Energy Rick Perry was at the same time also pressuring the Ukrainian government for leadership changes at the top of Naftogaz, as well as seeking business opportunities for U.S. energy companies, including those with which he had associations.

 Jayanti was reportedly briefed on Giuliani, Parnas, and Fruman's plans by a U.S. gas trader working in Ukraine.
 She was also briefed by several Naftogaz officials.
 In May 2019, Amos Hochstein, then on the Naftogaz Supervisory Board and formerly Special Envoy and Coordinator for International Energy Affairs and Deputy Assistance Secretary of State for Energy, briefed Jayanti on President Volodymyr Zelenskyy's concerns about pressure from Giuliani to investigate the Bidens.

 On July 25–26, Jayanti served as the control officer for Ambassador Gordon Sondland during his visit to Ukraine, which David Holmes testified publicly about during the impeachment hearings.
+Jayanti did not testify.
 During that visit, Sondland met with Andriy Yermak, aide to President Volodymyr Zelenskyy, to pressure him to announce an investigation into the Bidens.
-Sondland also called President Trump at a resutarant in Kyiv during a lunch organized and attended by Jayanti, during which he is reported to have discussed "the investigations."
+Sondland also called President Trump at a restaurant in Kyiv during a lunch organized and attended by Jayanti, during which he is reported to have discussed "the investigations."

 Jayanti was subpoenaed on October 16, 2019 to appear for the impeachment hearings.
-She was originally scheduled to be deposed on October 25, 2019, but this was postponed indefinitely due to the death and funeral of U.S. Representative Elijah Cummings.
+She was originally scheduled to be deposed on October 25, 2019, but this was postponed indefinitely.